Social contagion and asset prices: Reddit's self-organised bull runs: Has WSB destabilised markets?

-\subsection{Results}
+\paragraph{Results}

+In all our estimates, we restrict ourselves to a sub-sample spanning January 2016 to July 2020.
+This choice serves to limit the amount of missing data in times when activity on WSB was relatively sparse.

-Table \ref{tab:market_impact_FS} helps assess the instruments' strength in predicting contagion and consensus on WSB.
-In column (1), lags in author shares discussing stock $j$, plus its lagged returns and volatility, are used to predict the share of authors discussing the same stock.
-This setup is identical to column (4) of Table \ref{tab:wsb_stock_dynamics}, except in the use of week fixed effects instead of stock fixed effects.
-The high F-statistic, as well as adjusted R\textsuperscript{2}, confirm that these are good instruments.
-In columns (2) and (3), we find that lagged weekly mean and variance in returns, combined with lagged sentiments, are significant predictors for the current log-odds in submissions expressing bullish and bearish sentiments.
+Table \ref{tab:market_impact_FS} helps assess the instruments' strength in predicting sentiments on WSB.
+The high F-statistics justify that the explanatory variables are not weak instruments.
+In both columns, we find that lagged weekly mean and variance in returns, combined with lagged sentiments, are significant predictors for the current log-odds in average weekly submissions expressing bullish and bearish sentiments.
+This is in line with our findings in Section \ref{sec:social_dynamics}.

 Table \ref{tab:market_impact} presents our main results.
-Panel A regresses changes in average returns, volatility and nominal trading volumes against \textit{observed} measures for contagion $\Delta \widehat{\Omega}_{j,t}$ and consensus $\Delta \widehat{\chi}_{j,t}$ in WSB data.
-Panel B in Table \ref{tab:market_impact} presents causal evidence for the impact of consensus formation and contagion among hype investors on stock market variables, using \textit{predicted} user counts and sentiments from the model presented in Table \ref{tab:market_impact_FS}.
-We do not argue that WSB alone affects the markets, but rather that WSB data offers a rich sample of retail investor behaviour.
-The observed behaviours and dynamics within WSB, in turn, allow us to estimate future stock market activity.
+Panel A regresses changes in average returns against \textit{observed} measures for sentiment changes $\Delta \Phi_{j,t}$.
+Panel B in Table \ref{tab:market_impact} presents causal evidence for the impact of sentiments among WSB users on stock market variables, using \textit{predicted} sentiments from the model presented in Table \ref{tab:market_impact_FS}.
+The effect in Panel B from our Reduced Form appears larger than our First Stage - we explain this through the fact that the significance of the first stage is decreased due to our weekly fixed effects, which impact returns and sentiments simultaneously.
+The estimated average effect is small, which is not surprising given that many of the stocks discussed on WSB have large market capitalisation.

-The fitted consensus measure, $\Delta \widehat{\chi}_{j,t}$, displays a strong, negative correlation with changes in average weekly returns in column (1).
-Sentiments gravitating from 0.5 to 1 on average decrease a stock's weekly return by 8 percentage points (pp), controlling for the previous week's discussion size and the stock's market cap.
-This estimate is statistically significant at the 1\% level when using predicted sentiments.
-The measure with absolute measures for sentiment, $\Delta \widehat{\chi}^\ast_{j,t}$, is also a strong and more statistically significant predictor for increases in weekly levels of return variance, in column (2).
-The coefficient on percent change in trading volumes in column (3) is positive, but only significant at the 10\% level.
-One limitation is that our instrumental variables account for a tiny amount of the variance of weekly average sentiments, as indicated by the R\textsuperscript{2} in Table \ref{tab:market_impact_FS}.
-This likely contributes additional noise to parameter estimates presented in column (1) of Panel B of Table \ref{tab:market_impact}.